scando1993/thingsboard.github.io/docs/user-guide/integrations/index.md

 ### Overview

-ThingsBoard Platform integrations feature was designed for two primary use cases / deployment options:
+Pacificsoft Platform integrations feature was designed for two primary use cases / deployment options:

-  - Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats directly to ThingsBoard platform.
+  - Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats directly to Pacificsoft platform.
   - Stream data from devices connected to existing IoT Platforms to enable real-time interactive dashboards and efficient data processing.

 Both use cases have few things in common.
 There is a server-side component in the deployment topology that prevents direct access to device and provides set of APIs to interact with the device in the field instead.
 The payload format of the device is not well defined.
 Often two devices that have similar sensors have different payload formats depending on a vendor or even software version.

-The job of ThingsBoard Integration is to provide secure and reliable API bridge between core platform features (telemetry collection, attributes and RPC calls) and specific third-party platform APIs.
+The job of Pacificsoft Integration is to provide secure and reliable API bridge between core platform features (telemetry collection, attributes and RPC calls) and specific third-party platform APIs.

 ### How it works?

-At the moment ThingsBoard supports two main integration protocols: HTTP and MQTT.
+At the moment Pacificsoft supports two main integration protocols: HTTP and MQTT.
-For example, SigFox Backend uses HTTP to push data to ThingsBoard or any other system.
+For example, SigFox Backend uses HTTP to push data to Pacificsoft or any other system.
 On the other hand, AWS IoT, IBM Watson and Azure Event Hub allows to subscribe to the data feed from devices via MQTT.
 Similar, some LoRaWAN and NB IoT platforms allow both HTTP and MQTT interfaces.

-Once message arrives from External Platform to ThingsBoard it passes validation according to platform specific payload format and security rules.
+Once message arrives from External Platform to Pacificsoft it passes validation according to platform specific payload format and security rules.
-Once message is validated ThingsBoard Integration invokes assigned [**Uplink Data Converter**](/docs/user-guide/integrations/#uplink-data-converter) to extract sub-set of meaningful information out of the incoming message.
+Once message is validated Pacificsoft Integration invokes assigned [**Uplink Data Converter**](/docs/user-guide/integrations/#uplink-data-converter) to extract sub-set of meaningful information out of the incoming message.
-The message is basically transformed from device and platform specific payload to the format that ThingsBoard uses.
+The message is basically transformed from device and platform specific payload to the format that Pacificsoft uses.

 Since TB PE v2.0, Rule Engine is also able to push Downlink messages to the integrations.
 The example of such message may be: